chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

-# NLP / NLU - Natural Language Processing / Natural Language Understanding
+# NLP - Natural Language Processing

-This is the repository for the Natural Language Processing / Natural Language Understanding at Asian Institute of Technology.
+This is the repository for the Natural Language Processing at Asian Institute of Technology.

 I would also like to give huge credits to several githubs/web resources that I have revised to create this: